UHZero/UHZero/README.md

 - 👋 Hi, I’m @UHZero
 - 👀 I’m interested in Data Science and Full Stack Programming
-- 🌱 I’m currently learning Full Stack Python in EBAC.
+- 🌱 I’m currently learning Full Stack Python in EBAC and English focused on information technology at EF-School.
 - 💞️ I’m looking to collaborate on Full Answers for programming.
-- 📫 How to reach me send me an email to sac.dazm@gmail.com or vist my linkedin profile has https://www.linkedin.com/in/uhzero/
+- 📫 Contact: sac.dazm@gmail.com | https://www.linkedin.com/in/uhzero/

 <!---
 UHZero/UHZero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.